FTLiao/ftliao.github.io/content/posts/240807_learning_at_test_time/learning_at_test_time.md

 # Learning at Test Time

-Recently, a new family of model called Test-time-training (TTT) emerges as a contender to the long standing transformer architecture in LLM [5].
-The TTT models adaptively adjusts its hidden states through gradient updates.
+Recently, a new class of models known as Test-Time Training (TTT) has emerged as a viable alternative to the longstanding transformer architecture in large language models (LLMs) [4,5].
+TTT models dynamically adjust their hidden states through gradient updates, offering a novel approach to enhancing model performance and adaptability.

 In this post, I document my notes about the idea of test-time-training.

 ## Test-Time-Training

-The idea of test-time-training first appears in the literature in studies to address distribution shifts at test time, where test data come from a different distribution than the source data used to train the model.
+The concept of test-time training first emerged in the literature as a methodology to address distributional shifts occurring at test time, where the test data originate from a distribution that differs from the source data used during model training.

-Specifically, given input source data $x^s,y^s\sim\mathcal{P_s}$ for training a base model $\theta$ and adaptation parameter $\phi$ with objective $\mathcal{L}(x^s,y^s;\theta)+\mathcal{L}(x^s;\phi)$ and target data $x^t\sim\mathcal{P}_t$ at test time with objective $\mathcal{L}(x^t;\phi)$, TTT aims to learn the model parameters $\theta$ for solving a main task and $\phi$ for efficient adaptation of mappings to latent distributions at test-time.
+Specifically, given input source data $x^s,y^s\sim\mathcal{P_s}$ used for training a base model $\theta$ and adaptation parameter $\phi$, with objective $\mathcal{L}(x^s,y^s;\theta)+\mathcal{L}(x^s;\phi)$, and target data $x^t\sim\mathcal{P}_t$ encountered at test time with objective $\mathcal{L}(x^t;\phi)$, TTT aims to learn the model parameters $\theta$ for solving a main task and $\phi$ for efficient adaptation of mappings to latent distributions at test-time.

-Concretely, work by [1] proposes to learn a feature extraction model capable of aligning latent distributions at test time through a gradient update with self-supervised objective.
-Specifically, the training problem is
+Specifically, the work by [1] proposes the learning of a feature extraction model designed to align latent distributions at test time using a gradient-based update informed by a self-supervised objective.
+In particular, the training problem is formulated as follows:

 $$
 {\tilde{\theta_e},\tilde{\theta_m},\tilde{\theta_s}}\leftarrow\argmin_{\theta_e,\theta_m,\theta_s}\mathcal{L}(x^s,y^s;\theta_m,\theta_e)+\mathcal{L}(x^s;\theta_s,\theta_e),